rbertolusso/intubate/README.md

 * **intubOrders** allow to forward the input without using %T>%, and to run `print`, `summary`, `anova`, `plot`, and such, in place.
 This may prove to be interesting to non-pipeline oriented people too. intubOrders are also needed by `intuBags`.
-If you want to have an idea of what I mean, please run (using the last commited version to github):
+If you want to have an idea of what I mean, please run (using the last version committed to github):

 ```{r}
 ## Using interface